rmoscoe/odyssey/README.md

 * When a scene is available to start, it will have a `Start` button in the bottom-right corner.
 The first scene is available immediately; each subsequent scene becomes available when the previous scene is completed.
 * When an encounter is available to start, it will have a `Start` button as well.
 The first encounter in each scene is available once the scene has started.
 Each subsequent encounter in that scene is available when the previous encounter is completed.
 * When the group finishes an encounter, click the `Complete` button for that encounter to mark it complete.
-* When the group finishes the last encounter in a scene, you may mark the scene complete, or you can hold off if there are still other things happening within the scene (such as conversations, travel, etc.).
+* When the group finishes the last encounter in a scene, you may mark the scene complete, or you can hold off if there are still other activities happening within the scene (such as conversations, travel, etc.).
 * The Climax becomes available when the last scene is completed.
 * Marking the Climax complete brings the progress of the adventure to 100%.